The Best Non-Toxic Cookware, Tested by Food Network Kitchen

 Enough said?
 It’s time to toss your old trusty, inherited from who-knows-where cookware and start thinking about safer, healthier alternatives for your kitchen.
 We tested fan favorite brands made of ceramic and stainless steel (free from PFOA, PFOS, PTFE, heavy metals, and more) to serve up our six stovetop winners.

-This new direct-to-consumer ceramic line is a triple threat in design, durability and efficacy.
+Finding a solid cookware set can be tough, but this direct-to-consumer ceramic line is a triple threat in design, durability and efficacy.
 No wonder the set (and its gorgeous muted hues) frequent your Instagram feed!
 The 10.5-inch frying pan, 4.5-quart saute pan, 3-quart saucepan and 6.5-quart Dutch oven (with three mix-and-match low-profile lids) cover your cooking needs, while the bonus canvas lid holder and magnetic holding rack keep your cabinets organized.
 Even heat distribution, quick boil and breezy clean-up make Caraway your dinner-in-a-pinch partner-in-crime.
 We recommend their star-studded collection for newlyweds, first-time homeowners and anyone looking to reset their stovetop needs.
+For anyone looking for more color options, Crate & Barrel carries four exlusive Caraway cookware colors with gold hardware.

 Limited on space?
 The 10-inch Always Pan is the ultimate sous chef, replacing eight traditional pieces of cookware (fry pan, sauté pan, steamer, skillet, saucer, saucepan, non-stick pan, spatula and spoon rest).
 The Jack of all trades was designed to fit the needs of the "modern, multiethnic American kitchen" and comes with a slippery two-spout pan, modular lid, metal steamer basket/colander and nesting beechwood spatula, which stays put on the stay-cool handle.
 The on-trend pallet of terracotta, blue salt, sage, (with new colors added frequently) adds a purposeful splash of color to your kitchen that you won’t want to put away.